Perseus Mining explain their expansion strategy in West Africa where the company is developing three gold projects.

-Perseus Mining has just secured A$60 million dollars in funding.
+Perseus Mining has just secured US$60 million dollars in funding.
 What strategy does the company intend to use in order to optimize those funds?

 US$40 million of the funding will be allocated to the development of our Sissingué project in northern Côte d’Ivoire and the remaining US$20 million will be used as needed for working capital.
-We now have the ability press forward with our plan of producing gold from three mines and by 2021 produce around 500 thousand ounces of gold.
+We now have the ability to press forward with our plan of producing gold from three mines and, by 2021, produce around 500,000 ounces of gold per year.

 The strategy involves continuing to improve production from Edikan, our Ghanaian property, which has been cash positive since December 2016 and has produced in line with forecasts for the last two quarters.
 The second element is to bring the Sissingué gold mine into operation by the March quarter of 2018.
-By the end of August, development of Sissingue was about 72% complete and we are on track to achieve our target of producing first gold in the March 2018 quarter and start commercial production by 1 April 2018..
-Once we have generated sufficient cash from the Edikan and Sissingue operations and have arranged a suitable debt financing package, we will be able to accelerate the development of our third mine, the Yaouré project that is also in Côte d’Ivoire.
-We are currently conducting feasibility studies of Yaoure that will be finished around the end of October.
-As part of our definitive feasibility studywe successfully undertook a 70,000 metre drilling program to confirm the resources, and we are very encouraged by the results we received and by the early results from the feasibility study.
-We are confident that Yaoure will become a very important part of Perseus’s asset portfolio for a long time to come, going forward.
+By the end of August, development of Sissingué was about 72% complete and we are on track to achieve our target of producing first gold in the March 2018 quarter and start commercial production by 1 April 2018.
+Once we have generated sufficient cash from the Edikan and Sissingué operations and have arranged a suitable debt financing package, we will be able to accelerate the development of our third mine, the Yaouré project that is also in Côte d’Ivoire.
+We are currently conducting feasibility studies of Yaouré that will be finished around the end of October.
+As part of our definitive feasibility study, we successfully undertook a 70,000 metre drilling program to confirm the resources, and we are very encouraged by the results we received and by the early results from the feasibility study.
+We are confident that Yaouré will become a very important part of Perseus’s asset portfolio for a long time to come.

 What strategies does the company have in place to manage the risks of its operations abroad?

 When operating in West Africa, things can change quickly so we want to maintain a spread of risks, both political and technical.
 We have been a single mine operation for some time, and if something were to happen to that mine, we would encounter problems.
-A second cash source is therefore vital to achieving a reliable income stream and with Sissingue due to come on stream early in the new year, we are on target to achieve this and in doing so, reduce the overall risk profile of the company.
+A second cash source is therefore vital to achieving a reliable income stream and with Sissingué due to come on stream early in the new year, we are on target to achieve this and, in doing so, reducing the overall risk profile of the company.

 What are the advantages of developing a gold mining project in Western Africa given the current state of the market?

-What benefits from headquartering here in WA do you enjoy, and how does working remotely impact your operations?
+What benefits from headquartering here in Western Australia do you enjoy, and how does working remotely impact your operations?

 The company was conceived here, and our staff and our families are based here.
-If an urgent matter arises and we need to travel to the site, feasibly we could get on a plane at 10 in the evening and be in West Africa by 11 in the following morning.
-At two in afternoon it is six in the morning in Ghana, marking the start of an eight hour period when we are able to communicate by phone or skype.
+If an urgent matter arises and we need to travel to the site; feasibly we could get on a plane at 10pm and be in West Africa by 11am the following morning.
+At 2pm in Perth it is 6am in Ghana, marking the start of an eight-hour period when we are able to communicate.
 The advantage of being based in Perth is there is a huge pool of mining and commercial expertise, and we are able to purchase those skills in Australian dollars rather than in American dollars or Sterling.
 We don’t think we lose anything in terms of management control by being based in Perth.
 Quite the contrary, we think that there are very positive advantages but most importantly, it works for us.